Postal worker shot by inspector at Virginia post office

+The Postal Service’s Office of Inspector General said one of its special agents was “involved in a critical incident which resulted in the agent discharging his firearm.”

-The worker was taken to the hospital but his injuries are not life-threatening.
+The worker was taken to a hospital but his injuries are not life-threatening.

 The Loudoun County Sheriff’s Office is investigating the shooting along with the inspector general’s office.